noedigcode/SimpleSerial/src/gidqt5serial/README.txt

  - QSerialPort was introduced in Qt 5.1, so this won't work with Qt 4.

- - Copy the files to your project directory, add them to your .pro file and
+ - Copy the gidqt5serial directory to your project directory.

+ - Include the .pri file in your project .pro file:

+     include(../path/to/gidqt5serial.pri)

-   #include the gidqt5serial.h file where you want to use it.
+ - #include gidqt5serial.h file in our source code where you want to use it.

- - Add the serialport dependency to your .pro file: QT += serialport

  - Create an object instance e.g. GidQt5Serial mySerial;